Department of Strategic Communication

 STCM 13300 Live Events: Spectacles, Festivals, Celebrations, and Society (NLA)

 Introduces students to the field of live events.
-Through case studies, guest presentations, and class projects, students will explore the evolution of events over time and examine the intersectionality of events with society, identity, community, economy, brand, pop culture and more.
+Students will explore the evolution of events over time and examine how events impact society through their effects on communities, economies, identities and the environment.
 Students will research and analyze the strategies and outcomes of specific events, providing them with a foundation for understanding how to conceptualize events that are ethical and achieve the desired outcomes.
 (Y)

 Attributes: CSD